This blog is being built along with a blogging framework for the entire Conundrum ecosystem.

 | The speed of light, and therefore the speed of causality. |

-That's basically the relationship of all of electromagnetism described in one function.
+That's basically the relationship of all of electromagnetism described in one function, now defined in terms of gravitational parameters.
 Don't worry though, we can keep going!
 Now that we've derived a relationship to , we can take advantage of the electromagnetic equations.
 Let's take advantage of the fact that the electromagnetic tensor is undefined at .
 If electromagnetism can not exist without time, maybe time is masking a subset of electromagnetic properties.

 Let's start by assuming the following identity: